 What is a Palette/Panel Holder?

-The Palette/Panel Holder was originally developed by Mike Maier sometime around 1987.
+The Palette/Panel Holder was originally developed by Mike Maier in the late 1980's.
 All of our products and accessories are based around this handy little device...

 Where is this equipment made?

-We handcraft all of our boxes here in our shop in Cody, Wyoming.
+We handcraft all of our boxes here in our shop in Cody, WY, USA.
 We are a small shop that has dedicated itself to build the quality of equipment that a Plein Air artist can rely on and respect.
-Our reliable customer service to artists around the world has given us a strong reputation in the Plein Air community for almost 25 years.
+Our reliable customer service to artists around the world has given us a strong reputation in the Plein Air community for over 25 years.

 What are your office hours?

 Our hours of operation are 9 AM - 4 PM US Mountain Time, Monday thru Friday.
 Emails can be sent to firstname.lastname@example.org.
-Appointments must be made in advance if you would like to visit our shop.
+We ask that appointments be made in advance if you would like to visit our shop.

 Why does my Order Status read "Awaiting Fulfillment" after I have placed my order?

 Your Order Status will remain "Awaiting Fulfillment" until we have your order ready for shipment.
 Once we have your order completed and packaged, your Order Status will be changed to "Shipped" and Open Box M will notify you of the tracking information.
-Please expect 1 - 4 weeks until we have your order ready for shipment.
+For orders of our Palette/Panel Holders, Lightweight Kits and Pelican Pochade Cases, please expect 3 - 5 weeks until we have your order ready for shipment.